-Delview Secondary School Course Planning Guide 2024-2025
+Delview Secondary School Course Planning Guide 2025-2026

+9111-116th Street, Delta, B.C.
+V4C 5W8

+DELVIEW

+SECOI

 Welcome to Delview Secondary School!

 Each Delview student will have an individual timetable which must operate within the constraints of facilities, staffing, graduation requirements, and individual choice.
 Students should anticipate possible conflicts in course scheduling and will discuss options with their counsellors in these cases.
 Delview Secondary School normally operates on a two-day semester timetable in which each student takes eight courses (four each day) over both semesters.
 The determination of the elective courses to be offered in any given year is based almost entirely on student requests.
 It is essential that students select their courses carefully because once the timetable is created, it is extremely difficult, and in some cases impossible, to make course changes.
 While students will have opportunities to receive guidance from counsellors and/or the career advisor in determining which courses best suit individual needs, each program of studies is the responsibility of the student and the parent.
 All Students entering Grades 10, 11 and 12 should check course requirements for post-secondary programs.
-Information is available in the Career Center and on various institution websites.
-Principal: Mr. Kevin Vasconcelos Vice-Principal: Ms. Christine Oliver Counsellors:

-Ms. R. Pooni A -- G Ms. R. Sharma H -- M Ms. L. Hughes N -- Z Career & Post-Secondary Advisor:

-Ms. J. Kaur Career Education Advisor:

-Mr. Ryan Birt ONLINE COURSE SELECTION FOR NEXT YEAR (Available February 16th) Parents and guardians work with their children online to select next year's course requests.
+Information is available in the Career Center and on various institution websites. ies ors in Principal: Vice-Principal: Mr. John Pavao Ms. Christine Oliver suit of the Counsellors: Ms. R. Pooni Ms. R. Sharma Ms. L. Hughes A G H M N Z ind nts ns. eer ion Career & Post-Sec Ms. J. Kaur Career Education Mr. Ryan Birt ONLINE COURSE SELECTION FOR NEXT YEAR (Available February 21- March 2, 2025): Parents and guardians work with their children online to select next year's course requests.
 Students will select course requests in MyED BC, which will indicate how many courses are required and will provide all the options for selection.
 Once the course request input deadline has been reached, students will no longer be able to edit or select course requests.